Office of Digital Government Service Catalogue

 Incident Triage Assistance

 Cyber Security Incidents are managed under the WA CS Incident Coordination Framework.
-The WA SOC provides ongoing liaison and support to agencies during the initial stages of triage from a potential detection, and where appropriate provides Critical Incident Response support for Significant Cyber Incidents and Cyber Crises.
+The WA SOC provides ongoing liaison and support to agencies during the initial stages of triage from a potential detection, and where appropriate provides support for Significant Cyber Incidents and Cyber Crises.
 The assistance during triage is designed to ensure that agencies are able to rapidly classify and confirm the severity of incidents from all sources of detection.

 Service Type: Enabled once connectivity validated.
 Requires signing of MOU with Cyber Security Unit and onboarding to WASOC